Rose Petal Play Dough

 Large ball of rose petal play dough on round white plate.

-You can skip this step if you’d rather keep the play dough white—the colour from the rose petals will actually bleed into it a bit and leave pink streaks.
+You can skip this step if you’d rather keep the play dough white—the color from the rose petals will actually bleed into it a bit and leave pink streaks.

-But I thought it would look pretty with a little more colour, so I divided it into three equal-sized balls and kneaded pink food colouring into two of them until the colour was spread evenly throughout the play dough.
+But I thought it would look pretty with a little more color, so I divided it into three equal-sized balls and kneaded pink food coloring into two of them until the color was spread evenly throughout the play dough.

 Pink rose petal play dough with tube of gel food colouring.

-Tip: To avoid staining your hands, place the play dough into a sealed sandwich or freezer bag and work in the food colouring through the surface of the bag.
+Tip: To avoid staining your hands, place the play dough into a sealed sandwich or freezer bag and work in the food coloring through the surface of the bag.

 Stack of 3 balls of rose petal play dough beside a red rose.